KaiHiwatari8/engl393spring2021/README.md

     Answer a series of questions to initialize your project.
 You can also keep pressing `enter` to accept the default values.

-2. Install the `discord.js` framework.
+3. Install the `discord.js` framework.
 This framework provides libraries that helps to develop apps for Discord.

   * Run `npm install discord.js`.

+4. Enable `Developer Mode` in Discord.

+  * Go to `User Settings -> Appearance` in the Discord App.

+  * Scroll down to locate `Developer Mode` under `ADVANCED` category and enable it.

 ### C. Program a bot